Major-Goof/opkh-v3.1/content/authors/Jyri/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
+- Talousapuri
-- Vanha ylläpitäjä
+- Yllapito
 ---
-Moi oon Juuso ja ylläpidin näitä netti sivuja 2023-2024 ps. en ollut OPKH:n jäsen